-Assessment for learning
+Assessment and evaluation for learning, development and wellbeing

-Together with children and families, reflect on each child's learning and application of road safety to plan for future learning.
+Together with children and families, assess and valuate each child's learning and application of road safety to plan for future learning.

 ATTACHMENT 2.
 SAMPLE PROCEDURE WHEN A CHILD IS OBSERVED TO BE AT RISK OF HARM WHILE BEING TRANSPORTED TO OR FROM AN EARLY CHILDHOOD PREMISES